 Exploring Beartown Rocks

-To visit the boulder formations and scenic overlook at Beartown Rocks, follow the “overlook” trail to the right from the back corner of the parking area (the trail to the left leads away from the overlook and rock formations).
+To visit the boulder formations and scenic overlook at Beartown Rocks, follow the “overlook” trail to the right (between the two benches in picture below) from the back corner of the parking area.

 There is no “official” trail through the boulder formations, you can simply make your way through the rock city as you see fit.